riskdoe/mabi_guild_chat_sniffer/README.md

 What is this

-## to discord
+## sniffer
-its a simple sniffer that uses tshark (pyshark) to read incoming packets from the mabinogi chat server it will find any packets that are used for guild messages and send them to discord via a simple web hook
+Grabs incoming packets from chat server and send them to worker

+## worker
+process guild messages and then forward them to discord using a webhook

 ## to_client
 will take a message from a choosen discord channel, find the display name for the user